 Any instruction using your training dataloader length (for instance if you need the number of total training steps to create a learning rate scheduler) should go after the call to prepare().

-The gather() method requires the tensors to be all the same size on each process.
+The gather() and gather_for_metrics() methods require the tensors to be all the same size on each process.
 If you have tensors of different sizes on each process (for instance when dynamically padding to the maximum length in a batch), you should use the pad_across_processes() method to pad you tensor to the biggest size across processes.